 Click for the details and how to take part

 ON VETERANS SUNDAY WE HONOR ALL VETERANS AND ACTIVE RESERVISTS

 A public holiday held on the anniversary of the end of World War I (November 11) to honor US veterans and victims of all wars.
 It replaced Armistice Day in 1954

-Sunday (11/8) we celebrate Veterans Day and Emanuel Church will have a special Veterans Day video before the service and an anthem by the choir to honor our veterans and reservists.
-This is the 102nd anniversary of the signing of the Armistice to end WWI.
+Sunday (11/7) we celebrate Veterans Day and Emanuel Church will have a special Veterans Day video to honor our veterans and reservists.
+This is the 103rd anniversary of the signing of the Armistice to end WWI.
 It was signed on the 11th hour of the 11th day of the 11th month in 1918.